TarunSaranga/Tradebook/Code/SVM/SVR/README.md

 We chose a particular threshold %age (say 1%).
 For a particular day, if the above mentioned calculated increase >= threshold, it gets the label 1, otherwise 0

+### Data
+Tested the approach on GOG.csv, 8 years of daily price data

 ### Evaluation of the above strategies
 I start with a starting cash of 1 million dollars and execute several buy and sell orders on the test data set.